This post may contain affiliate links. Read my full disclosure policy.

 - Preheat oven to 400F

-- Add onion and zucchini and saute 6 minutes, stirring often.
-Add jalapeño ( if using) and garlic and continue cooking until zucchini is tender, about 4 more minutes, turing heat down.
+- In a 10 inch skillet, heat oil over medium-high heat.
+Add onion and zucchini and saute for 6 minutes, stirring often.
+Add jalapeño ( if using) and garlic, turn heat to medium and continue cooking until zucchini is tender about 4 more minutes.